Yansu vs Retool

 Anyone vs Engineers Only

 Retool is built for engineers.
 To create a functional internal tool, a builder must configure data source connections, write queries in JavaScript or SQL, bind component properties to query results, and set up conditional logic for workflows.
 The interface is visual, but the underlying complexity demands technical fluency.
 Non-technical teammates -- operations managers, analysts, support leads -- cannot build or modify tools without developer help.
 Yansu has no configuration step at all.
 There is no drag-and-drop canvas, no query editor, no data binding.
-Yansu observes your team's actual work through desktop activity and messaging platforms and identifies what to build automatically.
-When a support team repeatedly copies data between a CRM and a spreadsheet, Yansu generates a tool to unify them.
-No one on the team needed to write a query or open a builder.
+Yansu observes your team's actual work through desktop activity and messaging platforms and identifies what to handle automatically.
+When a support team repeatedly copies data between a CRM and a spreadsheet, Yansu sets up an automation to unify them.
+No one on the team needed to write a query or open an editor.
 The audience difference reflects a fundamental design philosophy: Retool extends what engineers can build faster; Yansu eliminates the need for an engineer entirely.

 Autonomous vs Manual

 Every Retool application begins with intentional human effort.
 A developer opens the editor, creates a new app, connects data sources, drags in components, configures each component's properties, and writes the business logic.
 Iteration requires returning to the editor and repeating this cycle.
 The process is faster than writing code from scratch, but it is still fundamentally manual -- nothing happens until a technical person decides to build it.
 Yansu's model is the inverse.
 Yansu runs silently in the background, reading the patterns in how your team works: what tools you switch between, what data you copy and paste, what questions come up repeatedly in Slack, what reports you produce on a schedule.
-When it finds a pattern that a purpose-built application would address, it builds one and surfaces it.
-Teams using Yansu discover they have new tools without having gone through a build cycle.
+When it finds a pattern that a handoff or automation would address, it sets one up and surfaces it.
+Teams using Yansu discover they have new automations and handoffs without having gone through a build cycle.
 For organizations where engineering bandwidth is scarce, this means internal tooling grows at the pace of work rather than at the pace of developer availability.

 Privacy and Compliance